-Every thing in the universe is systematical; all is combination, affinity, and connexion.
+Every thing in the universe is systematical; all is combination, affinity, and connexion of motion.

-From the relations which exist between all parts of the world, and by which they conspire to one general end, results the harmony of the world.
+From the relations which exist between all parts of the world, and by which they conspire to one general end, results the harmony of the whole.